 About the agreement on an IEA program treaty

-Australia is a signatory to the IEA agreement on an international energy program (IEP) treaty and participates in IEA oil market and energy emergency committees.
+Australia is a signatory to the International Energy Agency (IEA) agreement on an international energy program (IEP) treaty and participates in IEA oil market and energy emergency committees.

 Key requirements under the IEP treaty are that member countries:

 - hold oil stocks equivalent to at least 90 days of their prior year’s daily net oil imports

 - in the event of a major oil disruption, contribute to IEA collective actions by way of a stock release, demand restraint, fuel switching, or increased production or fuel sharing